WorldHealthOrganization/tng-participants-dev/README.md

 ## Certificate Checks

 Most of the checks following the [Certificate Covernance](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_certificate_governance.md) which defines the key length and key usage critiera.
-Additionally there will be more checks in future refering to DCC, IPS-PILGRIMAGE, PH4H and other domains.
+Additionally there will be more checks in future refering to DCC, IPS-PILGRIMAGE,DICVP,PH4H and other domains.

 ### Correct PEM